tommaso1311/VAE/README.md

 <img src="https://github.com/tommaso1311/VAE/blob/master/decodercor.png">
 </p>

-## The Training
+## Training And Results

 The convolutional neural networks are then trained over the entire MNIST dataset **(not contained in MNIST_all/ for size reason)** and the model is saved for later **(not contained in model/)**.
-A selection of the best images, created from random latent vector, is visible in the image below:
+A selection of the final best images, created from random latent vector, is visible in the image below:

 <p align="center">
 <img src="https://github.com/tommaso1311/VAE/blob/master/generated.png" width="350">